 For pluralization to work, the interpolated variable must be named count. i18next uses this value to choose the correct plural form for each language.

-Now use it in your component:
+Use it in your component:

 import { useTranslation } from 'react-i18next';